 The sales journey is full of highs and lows.
 Have you ever felt the stress of the long hours, hard objectives, and difficult prospects?

-It’s no secret that sales is one of the most stressful careers you can pursue.
-Long hours, rejection, and a quota make it difficult to stay calm on the job.
+It’s no secret that sales are one of the most stressful careers you can pursue.
+Extra hours, rejection, and a quota make it difficult to stay calm on the job.
 If you’re serious about your sales career, consider stress your biggest opponent.

 “Tough times never last, but tough people do.” –Robert Schuller

-Feeling anxious, ineffective, or burnt out is completely normal.But what’s important is acknowledging these emotions.
+Feeling anxious, ineffective, or burnt out is completely normal, but what’s important is acknowledging these emotions.
 Pay attention to the things you do in response to negative emotions.
-How do you try and distract yourself?
-It’s dangerous to repress how you feel, stress will build-up and erupt at the worst possible moment.
-So instead of ignoring your feelings...
+Do you ignore your emotions, let stress build up, or handle it from the start?

 The more you practice being aware of your feelings, the easier it will become to manage them, and your stress, in a natural way.

 Give yourself 15 minutes at the end of the day to sit with your thoughts.
 No screens, work, or distractions.
-You’ll be amazed how much better you feel when you give yourself time to think about your day.
+You’ll be shocked at how much better you feel when you give yourself time to think about your day.

 “Most people think ‘selling’ is the same as ‘talking.’
 But the most effective salespeople know that listening is the most important part of their job.” –Roy Bartell

 Listening is great, but understanding is profitable.
 Sales conversations tend to take longer than they need to when one side is listening without actually understanding.